-The calculation of the European Union contribution for projects is built upon the reimbursement, in whole or in part, of eligible costs (based on maximum rates of reimbursement specified in the grant agreement for different types of activities within the project) and shall not exceed the maximum European Union contribution determined by the FP7 rules for the participation of undertakings, research centres and universities in actions.
+The calculation of the European Union contribution for projects is built upon the reimbursement, in whole or in part, of eligible costs (based on maximum rates of reimbursement specified in the grant agreement for different types of activities within the project) and shall not exceed the maximum European Union contribution determined by the rules for participation.

-The financial support of the European Union in accordance with Article 33 of the FP7 rules for participation will be capped at a value not exceeding 110% of the estimated price to be invoiced by RTD providers to SMEs and/or other enterprises and end users as agreed amongst them prior to grant agreement signature in compliance with Article 120 of the Financial
+The financial support of the European Union in accordance with Article 33 of the Rules for participation will be capped at a value not exceeding 110% of the estimated price to be invoiced by RTD providers to SMEs and/or other enterprises and end users as agreed amongst them prior to grant agreement signature in compliance with Article 120 of the Financial Regulation.
+Within this limit, the effective reimbursement of eligible costs will be subject to the applicable rates of the various activities (see Annex 3).
+Should the actual invoices be lower than the initially estimated price, the financial support of the European Union will not exceed 110% of their actual value.